JetBrains/kotlin-web-site/pages/docs/reference/javascript-dce.md

 This tool allows to strip out unused properties, functions and classes from the generated JS.
 There are several ways you get unused declarations:

-* Functions can be inlined and never get called directly (which happens always except for few situations).
+* Functions can be inlined and never get called directly (which happens always except for few situations);
 * You are using a shared library which provides much more functions than you actually need.
   For example, standard library (`kotlin.js`) contains functions for manipulating lists, arrays, char sequences, adapters for DOM, etc, which together gives about 1.3 mb file.
 A simple "Hello, world" application only requires console routines, which is only few kilobytes for the entire file.

 Dead code elimination is often also called 'tree shaking'.